josmar-crwdstffng/angular/aio/content/guide/form-validation.md

 This check lets forms avoid potentially expensive async validation processes \(such as an HTTP request\) if the more basic validation methods have already found invalid input.

 After asynchronous validation begins, the form control enters a `pending` state.
-Inspect the control's `pending` property and use it to give visual feedback about the ongoing validation operation.
+Inspect the `pending` property of the control and use it to give visual feedback about the ongoing validation operation.

 A common UI pattern is to show a spinner while the async validation is being performed.
 The following example shows how to achieve this in a template-driven form.